In John 7:49 there’s this from the church-leaders, the orthodox scholars “This rabble that does not know the law—they’re accursed.”

 “A day is coming when God will judge the world in righteousness, all wrongs will be right!
 This God has assured us by raising Jesus from the dead!”

-And who is that’s threatening these bewildered, raped and pillaged hosts who know nothing of the Lord Jesus they’re in dire need to turn to?
+And if it’s a threat to them WHO IS IT that’s threatening these bewildered, raped and pillaged hosts who know absolutely nothing of the Lord Jesus they so desperately need?

 Is it the God of John 3:16-17?